gpeacock/asset-io/HARDWARE_HASHING.md

 - **ARM Crypto Extensions** - Apple Silicon, AWS Graviton, other ARM processors
 - **AVX2/AVX-512** - For algorithms like BLAKE3

-The `jumbf-io` memory-mapped API is designed to maximize the performance of these hardware accelerators.
+The `asset-io` memory-mapped API is designed to maximize the performance of these hardware accelerators.

 ## Why Memory-Mapped is Optimal for Hardware Hashing